-Day 5: Suzhou - Hangzhou
+Day 5: Suzhou - Wuzhen - Hangzhou

 Transfer 1-2 hours to the water town of Wuzhen, laced with wooden canal boats and white-faced houses, for a leisurely tour on foot.
-Continue your journey for around 2-3 hours to Hangzhou and check in at your hotel.
+Enjoy a Chinese wine tasting experience while discovering the fascinating fermentation and distillation process behind it.
+Continue your journey for around 2-3 hours to the garden city of Hangzhou and check in at your hotel.